 All Danforth students must intern with at least one site during their time in the program.
 If possible, students are encouraged to serve as an intern in two different districts, community settings or school levels.

 The Danforth internship is an intensive, year-long experience that occurs at the same time the student is attending classes with their cohort.
-All internships are supervised by an experienced mentor principal and/or program administrator.
+All internships are supervised by an experienced mentor principal/program administrator and a UW Advocate.

-The internship must consist of at least 1,000 cumulative hours of tasks and responsibilities.
+The internship consists of 1,000 cumulative hours of tasks and responsibilities, with a minimum of 400 hours documented in instructional leadership.
 Students seeking both principal and program administrator certification must have a minimum of 1,360 hours of internship experience (1,000 school-based hours and 360 district-based hours).